-- 6.1 Aggregate supply is now informed by locally-derived figures for provision, calculated based on a rolling average of sales over a 10 year period and other relevant local information. - 6.2 One mechanism introduced to allow MPAs to consider more local factors is the scope to look at the average 3 year sales data, which enables MPAs to consider if an upturn in recent sales could indicate a need to plan for increased supply. - 6.3 Based on the sales presented in Table 2, the average sales of crushed rock in Somerset over the last 10 years are 10.85 million tonnes. - 6.4 Also based on the data in Table 2, the average sales of crushed rock in Somerset over the last 3 years are 11.66 million tonnes. - 6.5 The average sales from the 10 year period are seen as a more appropriate figure to take because the figure is based on a period of time where both economic prosperity and austerity has occurred.
+- 6.1 Aggregate supply is now informed by locally-derived figures for provision, calculated based on a rolling average of sales over a 10 year period and other relevant local information. - 6.2 Central government will continue to provide National and Sub-National Guidelines, thereby providing an indication of the total amount of aggregate provision that MPAs collectively within each Aggregate Working Party (AWP) should aim to provide. - 6.3 One mechanism introduced to allow MPAs to consider more local factors is the scope to look at the average 3 year sales data, which enables MPAs to consider if an upturn in recent sales could indicate a need to plan for increased supply. - Based on the sales presented in Table 2, the average sales of crushed rock in Somerset over the last 10 years are 10.72 million tonnes. - 6.5 Also based on the data in Table 2, the average sales of crushed rock in Somerset over the last 3 years are 10.62 million tonnes. - 6.6 The average sales from the 10 year period are seen as a more appropriate figure to take because the figure is based on a period of time where both economic prosperity and austerity has occurred.